cdapio/cdap-hbase-increments/README.md

 > alter 'mytable', 'coprocessor' => 'hdfs:///tmp/cdap-hbase-increments-1.0.0-SNAPSHOT.jar |co.cask.cdap.data2.increment.hbase98.IncrementHandler|'
 ```

 Note that we use special property to tell the Coprocessor to turn off transactions support, which you want to do unless you use [Tephra](tephra.io) (transactions for HBase).
+Also, readless increments require setting versions number to keep to "unlimited".
+While the Coprocessor we configured takes care of merging puts for readless increments, keeping unlimited versions for any other cases may affect other operations performance and housekeeping.
+Be sure to set the configuration only on the column families you use to keep counters updated with read-less incremetns.

 ## Read-less increments using HTable